EHS COVID-19 Resource Hub

 - Consider a "virtual visit" if your insurance offers this evaluation option.
 Both UMC and Covenant have virtual visit options through their respective COVID-19 information pages.

-Current testing locations include the following:
+Current testing locations available to faculty and staff include the following:

 - The City of Lubbock is maintaining a list of testing locations and managing a testing location at the Patterson Library, 1836 Parkway Drive (by appointment).